-The native species in Finland include the roe deer, a Finnish forest reindeer and an Eurasian elk, more commonly known as a moose.
 According to a legend Finland’s white-tailed deer population can be traced back to one single buck brought over from the US in 1934.

 In 1934 a member of Finland’s hunting association Rafael Haarla offered to host the imported deer on his land at Laukko Manor, in the municipality of Vesilahti in the southern region of Pirkanmaa.
 Eight deer were captured near the Minnesota city of Virginia, but one animal died before shipping and a storm on the sea led to the death of two of the bucks on board, meaning that only one male survived the journey.
 In 1938, the animals escaped from the Laukko Manor.
 In the 40s a new shipment was made and three females and one male that survived the journey were released into the wild.
-Some sources say that these deers that arrived in 1948 died already the following winter.
-So it is possible that the entire population of white-tailed deer that roams Finnish forests today has descended from those first five individuals that were brought to the country in 1934.
-White-tailed deers are also referred as Laukko deers in Finland.
+Some sources say that these deer that arrived in 1948 died already the following winter.
+So, it is possible that the entire population of white-tailed deer that roams Finnish forests today has descended from those first five individuals that were brought to the country in 1934.
+White-tailed deer are also referred as Laukko deer in Finland.

 Today the white-tailed deer population is thriving.
 It has spread to almost every corner of the southern part of the country.
 I have been told that Finland is the only country in Europe where it is allowed to hunt wild the white-tailed deer.
-And hunting is necessary as there are thousands of collisions yearly, and deers damage farmers’ crops and seedlings, not to mention them spreading ticks.
+And hunting is necessary as there are thousands of collisions yearly, and deer damage farmers’ crops and seedlings, not to mention them spreading ticks.

 Deer meat is highly valued

 Lean deer meat is an important protein for many hunters’ families, but it’s not as easily available in grocery stores as you would imagine.
 Few reasons behind that are the price paid for hunters and logistics.
 It is a lot of voluntary work for hunters and therefore many of them are happy just filling their own freezer with the meat.
-If the meat is sold to consumers, facilities where the meat is hang and cut also has to be registered for groceries, and the meat has to be stored in cold during transportation.
+If the meat is sold to consumers, facilities where the meat is hung and cut also has to be registered for groceries, and the meat has to be stored in cold during transportation.